FAQ for Medical Radiation Sciences

 What are the differences between the Specializations?

-The specializations are two different fields of practice within the broad area of Medical Radiation Sciences.
+The specializations are three different fields of practice within the broad area of Medical Radiation Sciences.

 - Each are ‘front-line’ health professions that use some sort of radiant energy for either the diagnosis or treatment of patients: